hansjunodev/portfolio/_posts/2024-01-02-project-web-scraping.md

 - How should layered tables be flattened?
 - Should the first column be treated as another header or a data field?

 I started listing out the attributes that gave each table their identity but couldn't come up with a satisfying, all-encompassing answer.
-After googling around to no avail, I admitted defeat and took the easy way out.
-The parsing had to be hardcoded for sure, as it changed on a case-by-case basis, so I might as well hardcode the classification along with it.
+After googling around to no avail, I took the easy way out.
+The parsing had to be hardcoded as it changed on a case-by-case basis, so I might as well hardcode the classification along with it.

 I ended up creating a heuristic using a predefined map of table names to field names for classification.